The monkeypox outbreak has caused panic around the world. What is monkeypox and what’s the situation in Singapore? We break it down for you.

 – Swollen lymph nodes

-Subsequently, they’ll develop a rash with blisters on the face, hands, feet, eyes, mouth, body, and genital regions of the body.
+Subsequently, they’ll develop a skin rash with blisters on the face, hands, feet, eyes, mouth, body, and genital regions of the body.
 The seriousness of the rash varies – the number of lesions can go from one to up to a few thousand.
 These lesions will slowly be filled with liquid before crusting over, drying up and falling off.

-Is there a vaccine and cure?
+Is there a vaccine or cure for mpox?

 Avoid scratching the skin (or lesions); keep it dry and uncovered.
 Clean the rash with sterilised water or antiseptic.
 Rinsing with salt water helps with lesions in the mouth, or try warm baths with baking soda and Epsom salts for the body.

-Seek medical attention immediately and isolate yourself as soon as possible.
-We’ve got a case of deja vu ‘cos writing this brings us back to the first time we covered a certain “coronavirus”.
-Now that we’ve got some experience dealing with a global health emergency, let’s do our part to stay vigilant and take precautionary measures to reduce the risk of monkeypox in Singapore.
+Now that we’ve got some recent experience dealing with a global health emergency, let’s do our part to stay vigilant and take precautionary measures to reduce the spread of mpox in Singapore.